-The Final study report on CEF Automated Translation value proposition in the context of the European LT market/ecosystem from 2019 provides an analysis of the LT market of the EU (including Norway and Iceland) and the adoption of LT by public administrations, both EU-level and national.63 As for weaknesses and threats, this report considers that the EU industry is fragmented with many small players struggling to find a place in the market in order to compete with the global players, which dominate the market and upon which European businesses and public sector have become dependent.
+The Final study report on CEF Automated Translation value proposition in the context of the European LT market/ecosystem from 2019 provides an analysis of the LT market of the EU (including Norway and Iceland) and the adoption of LT by public administrations, both EU-level and national.
+As for weaknesses and threats, this report considers that the EU industry is fragmented with many small players struggling to find a place in the market in order to compete with the global players, which dominate the market and upon which European businesses and public sector have become dependent.
 While the research position of the EU is weakening, the global US players have a large competitive advantage in terms of research capacities, computing resources and available data.
+Fortunately, the European High Performance Computing Joint Undertaking (EuroHPC JU), a joint initiative between the EU, European countries and private partners, is developing a World Class Supercomputing Ecosystem in Europe.
+In fact, the first call for proposals for EuroHPC JU regular access mode has recently open.
+In addition, the first calls for this programme include a call for a Language Data Space.

 They distort the market, for instance by providing free MT services, even though MT is not their core business.
 They also have larger amounts of data at their disposal, because of copyright disparities between the EU (requirement of explicit permission by European entities) and the US (fair use copyright exception), and because the intensive use of their popular systems allows them to collect a lot of user data.
 In contrast, the EU industry is experienced with small and complex languages, serving limited markets and restricted business opportunities, and the amount of accessible data for these languages is low.
 As for strengths and opportunities, European MT developers have been successful in deploying services for the public sector through the support of EU-funded programmes.
 In the market, three deficiencies can be observed, providing opportunities for the EU: 1) There are gaps in the offering for small and complex languages; 2) There is a lack of domain-specific and application-specific MT; 3) US global players pay little attention to low-resource languages as well as to security and privacy issues.
 In fact, as stated in the 2019 document My Europe.
 My language.
-With language technologies made in the EU,64 LT offers opportunities to reduce language barriers across Europe and in the DSM at the intersection of Big Data, AI and HPC.
+With language technologies made in the EU,87 LT offers opportunities to reduce language barriers across Europe and in the DSM at the intersection of Big Data, AI and HPC.

 The European Language Resource Coordination (ELRC) White Paper Sustainable Language Data Sharing to Support Language Equality in Multilingual Europe.
-Why Language Data Matters identified that the main challenge by far is the lack of appreciation of the value of language data.65 The recommendations for the European and national policy level include:
+Why Language Data Matters identified that the main challenge by far is the lack of appreciation of the value of language data.
+The recommendations for the European and national policy level include: